CClerville/cheddr-tic-tac-toe/README.md

 Misère tic-tac-toe against an AI, with **ranked** (server-backed ELO), **casual** play, **leaderboards**, and **anonymous → Clerk** account upgrade.
 Includes streaming **AI commentary**, **hints**, and post-game **analysis** via the **Vercel AI Gateway**.
 Monorepo: **Expo** mobile app, **Hono** API, **Drizzle** + Postgres (Neon), **Upstash Redis** for sessions, **Clerk** auth.

+## NOTE
+I included the environemnt variables in the repo since this is not production code so the API Keys will eventually be disabled or roatated.
+This was done for easy project setup for this assignment

 ## Tech stack

 | Layer | Stack |